adedejimayowa27-gif/Mayorcity-LIVE/README.md

     │   ├── landing.css          Landing-page-specific layout
     │   └── auth.css             Auth-page-specific layout
     └── utils/
-        └── dom.js               Small DOM + validation helpers
+        ├── dom.js               Small DOM + validation + button-loading helpers
+        └── authGuard.js         requireAuth() — protects pages that need a session
 ```

-Adding a new page (Batch 2+) means adding one `.html` file at the root, one
+Adding a new page (Batch 3+) means adding one `.html` file at the root, one
 entry in `vite.config.js`, and a matching file in `src/pages/` — nothing in
 the existing structure needs to change.